nook-io/python-yapily/docs/FinancialProfileApi.md

 # **get_user_profile**
 > ApiResponseOfFinancialProfile get_user_profile(user_uuid)

-Get User Profile
+Get Transaction Groups

-Used to retrieve a `FinancialProfile` for a `User`.
+Used to retrieve a `TransactionGroups` for a `User`.
 Status will be `PENDING` until all ProfileConsents are `COMPLETED`.

 ### Example